SystemsApproach/sdn/access.rst

    operators will be successful in their ultimate goal is yet to be seen.

-The ONOS-based RIC takes advantage of the Topology Service described in Chapter 6, but it also introduces two new services: *Control* and *Telemetry*.
+As for the core, ONOS-based RIC takes advantage of the Topology Service (among others) described in Chapter 6, but it also introduces two new services: *Control* and *Telemetry*.
 The Control Service, which builds on the Atomix key/value store, manages the control state for all the base stations and user devices, including which base station is serving each user device, as well as the set of “potential links” that could connect the device.
 The Telemetry Service, which builds on a *Time Series Database (TSDB)*, tracks all the link quality information being reported back by the RAN elements.
 Various of the control applications then analyze this data to make informed decisions about how the RAN can best meet its data delivery objectives.

 The example Control Apps (xApps) in :numref:`Figure %s <fig-ric>` include a range of possibilities, but are not intended to be an